patrickgr-ghub/aws_launch/README.md

 <p>The following articles are found within this repository</p>

-1. How to launch a Redshift Cluster using IaC (Infrastructure as Code)
+1. How to launch a Redshift Cluster using Infrastructure as Code "IaC" (Updated)
-2. SSH and authentication to EMR Clusters
+2. SSH and authentication to EMR Clusters (In Progress)
-3. Leveraging IaC to Launch an EMR Cluster
+3. Leveraging IaC to Launch an EMR Cluster (Coming Soon)
-4. Quick Launch of Jupyter Notebook Clusters through Console
+4. Quick Launch of Jupyter Notebook Clusters through Console (Coming Soon)